 A specific hacker’s logging on pattern can show us the likelihood of their being employed or not, what times they have available for carrying out their criminal activity and how they balance this activity with their other “normal” routines.
 A hacker who lives alone and is unemployed will reveal activity patterns that are different from those of another who works and has a family.

 In conclusion, everything we are and what we are like is projected onto our activity, onto our behavior and leaves footprints that can be used to build a profile that represents us, even in our virtual activity.

-This premise allows us to use the MO concept in the cybercrime arena in the same way as we do in analogical criminology.
-This means that a virtual MO attempts to achieve the same 3 objectives: to hide the cybercriminal’s identity, to complete commission of the cybercrime and to facilitate their escape.
+This premise allows us to use the modus operandi concept in the cybercrime arena in the same way as we do in analogical criminology.
+This means that a virtual modus operandi attempts to achieve the same 3 objectives: to hide the cybercriminal’s identity, to complete commission of the cybercrime and to facilitate their escape.

-An analysis of the MO of a cybercrime can provide us with information on whether we are facing script kiddies, a hacktivist, a spy, someone seeking profit, revenge, etc.
+An analysis of the modus operandi of a cybercrime can provide us with information on whether we are facing script kiddies, a hacktivist, a spy, someone seeking profit, revenge, etc.